CanopySimulations/canopy-python/README.md

 See `canopy/__main__.py` for example usage.

-# Generating API Client
+# Updating the Swagger Client

-The Swagger generated part of the client may occasionally need to be regenerated as the Canopy API is updated.
+The Swagger generated part of this library may occasionally need to be regenerated as the Canopy API is updated.
-Due to [a bug](https://github.com/swagger-api/swagger-codegen-generators/issues/462) in the python code generator, we cannot generate the client from the public API.
+Due to [a bug](https://github.com/swagger-api/swagger-codegen-generators/issues/462) in the python code generator we cannot generate the client from the public API.
 Instead we can update the repository file `canopy-swagger-no-allof.json` to contain the latest swagger definition with the `allOf` references removed and generate from that.